India › Jodhpur Hotels › Pal Haveli Review

 - Public Transport: Nothing of use for tourists anywhere in Jodhpur.

 - Taxis & Auto-rickshaws: Taxis (unmetered) can be ordered through the hotel for day-trips, but can’t possibly enter the Old City.
 Auto-rickshaws are good enough for going anywhere in Jodhpur, and can be found around Sardar Market, about 50m from the hotel gates.
-Taxis and auto-rickshaws can also be ordered through the Uber app.
+Taxis and auto-rickshaws can also be ordered through the Ola and Uber apps.

 Pal Haveli – What’s Nearby?

-- Panorama 360 – In the attached, associated, but separately-owned Havel Inn Pal guesthouse.
+- Panorama 360 – In the attached, associated, but separately-owned Havel Inn Pal guesthouse around the corner.
 Traditional Rajasthani cuisine and lovely rooftop terrace.

 - Café Sheesh Mahal – Excellent coffee/tea and sandwiches, but little else.
 Come for the tranquility, air-conditioning, and street views.
-Just around the corner from the hotel gates.
+Also in Haveli Inn Pal.

 - Café Kala Kariyan – Another top-notch eatery for watching the market below.
 Upstairs, and next to the Sheesh Mahal.